 What does our training look like?

 In the classroom – Our students come from the Nicholas School of the Environment and the Pratt School of Engineering, both of which maintain a robust list of courses to train students in the skills they need.
 As part of this training, Superfund, in partnership with Duke’s University Program in Environmental Health (formerly the Integrated Toxicology and Environmental Health Program, hosts a Friday seminar featuring a combination of guest lecturers and Duke students and faculty to discuss the latest research on effects of exposure to toxic substances.

 In the lab – Our labs feature high-tech instruments and are capable of supporting a variety of experiments and analyses for the SRC.
-Visit our pages for the Neural and Behavioral Toxicology Assessment Core and Analytical Chemistry Core for more information.
+Visit our pages for the Neurobehavioral Toxicity Core and Analytical Chemistry Core for more information.